alfZone/login/README.md

 He must use an HTTPS URL to accomplish Google authentication.

-Does not allow sending the same message to multiple destinations.

 # 5 - License

 Is released under GNU/LGPL license.
 This library is free, so you can use it at no cost.

-I will also appreciate that you send me a mail (alf@esmonserrate.org), just to be aware that someone is using #tabledb.
+I will also appreciate that you send me a mail (alf@esmonserrate.org), just to be aware that someone is using #Login.

 For more information about GNU/LGPL license : http://www.gnu.org